 Is TriForce an online team?
 Do you train together?

 TriForce is an online team with athletes all over the the world.
-We gather in the TriForce Facebook Group, at weekly Zwift / Zoom rides (currently Wed & Sat), and monthly(ish) coaching calls.
-However, about half of our team is located in the SF Bay Area and we occasionally get together for clinics, training camps and races.
+Even though we are mostly an online team we connect in the TriForce Facebook Group, and sometimes in team virtual races or virtual workouts or team coaching calls.
+Also, about half of our team is located in the SF Bay Area and we occasionally get together for clinics, training camps, open water swims and races.

 Am I fast enough to join TriForce?